jakedgrant/TokCleaner/SUPPORT.md

 - Verify the content is still available (not deleted)

 ### Extension Not Working
-- Make sure TokCleaner is installed and opened at least once
+- Make sure Paramless is installed and opened at least once
 - Restart your device
 - Check if the extension is enabled in Safari Settings
 - Verify the extension has permission for the website